What Are Project Management Tools?

 Project management tools can include the following features:

-- Planning/scheduling: Project management tools allow you to plan and delegate work in one place with tasks, subtasks, folders, templates, workflows, and calendars.
+- Planning/scheduling: PM tools allow you to plan and delegate work in one place with tasks, subtasks, folders, templates, workflows, and calendars.

 - Collaboration: Email should not be your only form of communication — with project management tools, you can build a better way of working with your team: assign tasks, add comments, organize dashboards, and proof or approve changes.